neXenio/Seamless-Authentication-Demo/README.md

 ### Detect an Authenticator

-In order to actually detect nearby authenticators, subscribe to the `detect()` method.
+In order to actually detect nearby communicationUnits, subscribe to the `detect()` method.
 It will never complete and you can safely subscribe to it multiple times.
 The detection will stop when the last subscription gets disposed.

 ```java
 authenticatorDetector.detect()